Beenleigh Rum Distillery: History

-In 1980 Carmel Moran acquired the complex.
-Being the shrewd business woman she is, she purchased additional land adjacent to the distillery, which underwent major redevelopment and renovation works.
+In 1980 the Moran family acquired the complex.
+She purchased additional land adjacent to the distillery, which underwent major redevelopment and renovation works.
 A dam was constructed beside the distillery on the site of an earlier dam, which had existed since at least 1908.
 The floor of the spirit store was excavated and two higher sections were inserted into the roof of the still house, which was painted the bright red it is now.
 The fermentation vats were removed, but old timber vats were retained, as was the relocated copper still.

 Rum may be light or darkened by the presence of caramels.
 The darker rums are usually distilled in "pot stills", which are considered to be less efficient than column distillation, retaining more flavour elements, though this may be desirable in the case of spirits such as rum or whisky, where such elements provide a distinctive character.
 Rums may also be produced by blending pot and column distilled rums.
 The pot still at Beenleigh has been in use since 1887, though at least parts of it may be much earlier.

 Modern continuous distillation columns were added to the still house and new fermentation vats were installed with metal walkways constructed to access their upper levels.
 The work was completed in 1981.
 A small museum was created, the exhibits mainly comprising photographs and scale models.
 At least one timber building was demolished in this development, as were the decorative 19th century gateposts at the main entrance.

 In 1984 Tarac Industries acquired a controlling interest in the complex, which was modified and extended in a "massive redevelopment".
 The license of the Twin River Tavern at Eagleby was transferred to the new tavern.
 The complex had private and public bars, bistros, a restaurant, TAB, drive-in bottle shop, liquor barn, craft shop and other facilities.
 By 1987 it was referred to as the Beenleigh Distillery and Moran's Wharf complex and had a tourist park license.
 Newspapers refer to plans to "update the technology and methods".
 In 1988 the tavern complex was sold, the distillery being retained by Tarac.

 A number of distillery buildings were constructed in the 1990s including a large machinery canopy (1992), a warehouse and bottling hall and offices (1994).
 At this time a warehouse was demolished and in 1996 a new warehouse was added.

 In 2003 the brand name and existing supplies of bulk spirits were sold to Vok Beverages.
 A new Visitors Centre was built on site from an existing building.

 Remnants of Cyclone Debbie flooded the Beenleigh area in March 2017.
 As a result of these rising waters, the Beenleigh Distillery was affected.
 Water breached the main distillery building affecting the electrical cabling inside and stopping production for 6 months.